-The doctoral students are a central part of the research activities, and there are currently 28 within Resource Recovery.
+The doctoral students are a central part of the research activities, and there are currently 31 within Resource Recovery.
 About half of the doctoral students come from a master's program at the University of Borås, while the rest come from other universities in Sweden as well as the rest of the world.
-Seven doctoral students are externally employed doctoral students (i.e., financed by an external company), whilst the rest is financed directly by the university.
+About two-thirds of the doctoral students are externally employed doctoral students (i.e., financed by an external company), whilst the rest is financed directly by the university.